mhanna50/Website_Analyzer/README.md

 - **Chat pane** – analyzer messages only (the “You” bubble is suppressed once a scan starts).
 - **Score cards** – smooth view transitions with descriptive tooltips and red/green status chips.
 - **Detail grid** – network, headings, accessibility, structured data & social, off-page, each with toggleable “Fix these” drawers.
-- **Link health callouts** – broken URLs appear both in the headings card and as top-level alerts.
 - **AI Checklist** – every OpenAI bullet becomes a persistent checkbox so you can track progress live.
 - **History panel** – collapsible desktop drawer + mobile overlay.
 - **Download PDF** – fetches `/api/report/pdf` to hand clients a shareable artifact.